-The Public Interest Law Foundation (PILF) is an independent 501(c)(3) organization that supports NYU Law students’ involvement in public interest work during the academic year.
+The Public Interest Law Foundation (PILF) is a student organization that supports NYU Law students’ involvement in public interest work during the academic year.
 Founded in 1978 by NYU Law students and faculty, PILF is one of the oldest and most successful law school-based foundations in the nation.
 Each year, PILF raises money to support term-time internships for NYU students.
 Grant recipients serve on the Board of PILF for the remainder of their law school careers and actively contribute to fundraising and networking efforts.
 Furthermore, PILF works to unite public interest-minded students at the Law School by hosting special events, such as the employer-student networking reception after the PILC Career Fair, guest speakers, and social events.

 Student Internship Grants

-Some of the public interest organizations for which PILF grantees have worked include: New York Center for Law and Justice, The Legal Aid Society, The Door, The Opportunity Agenda, African Services Committee, the Queens County District Attorney, Human Rights Watch, Urban Justice Center, and The Bronx Defenders.
+Some of the public interest organizations for which PILF grantees have worked include: New York Center for Law and Justice, The Legal Aid Society, The Door, The Opportunity Agenda, African Services Committee, the Queens County District Attorney, Human Rights Watch, UN Women, Urban Justice Center, and The Bronx Defenders.

 The PILF Fall 2016 Application is available by request to email@example.com.
 Applications are due to firstname.lastname@example.org by Friday, October 14, 2016 at 5:00 pm, and interviews will take place the week of October 17, 2016.